ccao-data/model-res-avm/README.md

 ## Choices Made

-Despite its growing reputation as an easy-to-use panacea, machine learning actually involves a number of choices and trade-offs which are not always transparent or well-justified.
+Despite its reputation as an easy-to-use panacea, machine learning actually involves a number of choices and trade-offs which are not always transparent or well-justified.
 Seemingly inane decisions by algorithm creators and data scientists [can introduce systemic bias](https://www.scientificamerican.com/article/how-nist-tested-facial-recognition-algorithms-for-racial-bias/) into results.